 Paessler PRTG and Cacti are exceptional network monitoring tools that stand out in the market for their many features and ease of use.

-That said, which of the two would you use, if you have to pick one?
+That said, which of the two would you use if you had to pick one?
 That’s exactly what we’re going to talk about in this piece.

 Specifically, we’ll look into the advantages and disadvantages of both the applications and which will work better in certain scenarios.